wassim-slimane/wassim-slimane/README.md

 #### Current Projects
 - 🌐 Front-end - Simple pure JS app that touch on JS concepts and features.
 - 🚀 Reactapp - Simple app that touch on React concepts and features.
-- 🌐 Back-end - Simple API that touch on Laravel concepts and features.
+- 🌐 Back-end - Simple API that touch on Symfony concepts and features.

 I am also working on programming concepts, OOP concepts, data structures, algorithms and other computer science based knowledge.